An abdominal x-ray is an imaging test to look at organs and structures in the abdomen. Organs include the spleen, stomach, and intestines.

 You lie on your back on the x-ray table.
 The x-ray machine is positioned over your abdominal area.
 You hold your breath as the picture is taken so that the picture will not be blurry.
 You may be asked to change position to the side or to stand up for additional pictures.

-Before having the x-ray, tell the health care provider the following:
+Before having the x-ray, tell the provider the following:

 You wear a hospital gown during the x-ray procedure.
 You must remove all jewelry.
-You must sign an informed consent form.

 There is no discomfort.
 The x-rays are taken as you lie on your back, side, and while standing.

 The x-ray will show normal structures for a person your age.

 What Abnormal Results Mean

 Abnormal findings include:

 There is low radiation exposure.
 X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is low compared to the benefits.

 Pregnant women and children are more sensitive to the risks of the x-ray.
 Women should tell their provider if they are, or may be, pregnant.